THE POWERS OF THE KINGDOM

 Those who are victorious will inherit all this, and I will be their God and they will be my children.
 (Revelation 21:7)

-Each of the promised abilities in the second and third chapters of the Book of Revelation is accompanied by states and behaviors that qualify the believer to receive the blessing that has been promised.
+Each of the promised abilities in Revelation chapters 2 and 3 is accompanied by states and behaviors that qualify the believer to receive the blessing that has been promised.